FutureInfinite/Apexa/README.md

 	- Invoke-RestMethod -Method 'Delete' -Uri $url -Credential $Cred

 # Documentation
 - It was indicated that swagger was to be used for documentation.
-I am not familiair with using swagger for general libraries and was able to determine how to integrate with them.
-I did prepare the REST service described above to use Swagger for operation exposure.
+I am not familiair with using swagger for general libraries.
+I did prepare the REST service described above to use Swagger for operation exposure and simple documentation.